ethereumjs/ethereumjs-monorepo/packages/client/README.md

 DEBUG=ethjs,*,-babel [CLIENT_START_COMMAND]
 ```

 The above command outputs the log messages from all `devp2p` debug loggers available.
-For a more targeted logging the different loggers can also be activated separately, e.g.:
+For more targeted logging, the different loggers can also be activated separately, e.g.:

 ```shell
 DEBUG=ethjs,devp2p:rlpx,devp2p:eth,-babel [CLIENT_START_COMMAND]